PRESS RELEASE

 About Invivoscribe

 Invivoscribe Technologies, Inc. is a privately held biotechnology company dedicated to improving the quality of healthcare worldwide by providing high quality, reliable, cutting- edge reagents, tests, and bioinformatic tools to advance the fields of personalized molecular diagnostics and personalized molecular medicine.
 Invivoscribe provides ISO 13485 certified cGMP manufactured PCR-based and NGS-based reagents, RUO test kits, CE-marked IVDs, including IdentiClone®, LymphoTrack® and LymphoTrack® Dx assays for clonal, MRD, and somatic hypermutation testing.
-Invivoscribe’s clinical laboratories in the USA, Europe and Japan provide international access to harmonized CLIA, CAP and ISO 15189 compliant clinical testing and CRO services.
+Invivoscribe’s clinical laboratories in the USA, Europe and Japan provide international access to standardized CLIA, CAP and ISO 15189 compliant clinical testing and CRO services.
 Additional information can be found at www.invivoscribe.com

 SHARE THIS PRESS RELEASE